 Those WERE the Depression years, after all.

 John's dad, my great-grandfather, called "C.A.", was an entrepreneur who became wealthy founding a number of early plastics companies during the teens to the thirties.
-He was also a first generation native-born citizen whose father came over from Hamburg, Germany and settled in Chicago.
-He was the oldest, I think, of ten children, and was named after his father, Christian Adolf.
+He was also a first generation, native-born citizen whose father came over from Hamburg, Germany and settled in Chicago.
+C.A. was the oldest, I think, of ten children, and was named after his father, which makes him a "Jr."

 Many of C.A.'s businesses failed after Black Friday and he had to start over.

 My grandfather only briefly worked in his father's business as an accountant, and ended up during the 30s as an insurance agent.

 I never heard or knew any of his stories of growing up or of any dates.